Murci20965/cat-dog-classifier/README.md

+---
+title: Cat vs Dog Classifier
+emoji: 🐾
+colorFrom: blue
+colorTo: green
+sdk: docker
+pinned: false
+---

 # 🐾 Cat vs. Dog Image Classifier API

 This project is an end-to-end deep learning application that trains a computer vision model to classify images of cats and dogs, then serves the model via a production-ready REST API.

-This project was built as part of my AI Engineer journey and demonstrates the full development lifecycle: from initial experimentation in a Jupyter Notebook to a containerized, deployable web application.
+This project was built as part of my journey to become an AI Engineer and demonstrates the full development lifecycle: from initial experimentation in a Jupyter Notebook to a containerized, deployable web application.

 ---